 Whole room: A simple ceiling light installed in the center of the room should do the trick.
 If decorating in a certain theme, a chandelier, sconce, or pendant light will add to the design.

 Countertops are another extremely important fixture in any bathroom.
 They not only need to be stylish and fit in with the design of the room, but they also need to be durable, resilient, and functional.
 The maintenance of these surfaces needs to be simple as they will be exposed to water, soap, and residue from cosmetics and hair products.
 One should also consider how much work space is required for completing morning and evening bathroom routines.

-During a remodeling project countertops may simply be resurfaced or completely replaced.
 A bathroom remodeling contractor like Zak Fleming can provide expertise into maximizing countertop space or reconfiguring counters and cabinets to increase storage and meet personal needs.
 He can also recommend a surface material that fits with needs and design visions.

 When choosing flooring for a bathroom remodel, individuals are typically less concerned about drawing attention to the floor and more focused on how well it will stand up to moisture, the required maintenance, and how it feels on bare feet.
 Bathroom floors can really take a beating with wet feet, cosmetic residue, and the frequent cleaning that is required for hygienic purposes.

 Tile options make it simple to customize a bathroom by creating designs with different colors, sizes, and textures.
 Various areas of the room can also be off-set by creating a “rug” with the tile, especially in front of toilets or vanities.
 And walls and showers can also be incorporated directly into the floor with matching or continued tile designs.